basnijholt/home-assistant-config/guide.md

 * The TV and speakers
     * If Spotify is not playing on the speakers, the speakers will automatically switch to the TV
     * Speakers will turn on when turning on the TV
-* Sleep mode automatically turns off if the alarm goes or if there is no alarm it's at 06:00
+* Sleep mode automatically turns off if the alarm goes or if there is no alarm, it's at 06:00
 * When sleep mode turns on, the temperature will be set to low
 * We will get a notification on our phones when either the dishwasher or washing machine is done